Risa Shimizu (footballer)

-Risa Shimizu (清水 梨紗, Shimizu Risa) is a Japanese professional football player who plays as a right-back for Women's Super League club West Ham United and the Japan national team.
+Risa Shimizu (清水 梨紗, Shimizu Risa) is a Japanese professional football player who plays as a right-back for Women's Super League club Liverpool, on loan from Manchester City, and the Japan national team.

-Born and raised in Kobe, Hyogo Prefecture, Shimizu played youth football for Tokyo Verdy Beleza and subsequently begun her professional career with the club in 2013.
+Born and raised in Kobe, Hyogo Prefecture, Shimizu played youth football for Tokyo Verdy Beleza and subsequently began her professional career with the club in 2013.
 Shimizu moved to West Ham United in 2022.

-Shimizu made her senior international debut for the Japan national team in 2018 and has since won 56 caps.
+She made her senior international debut for the Japan national team in 2018 and has since won 73 caps.

 Early life and career

-Shimizu was born in Kobe, Hyogo Prefecture on June 15, 1996.
+Shimizu was born in Kobe, Hyōgo Prefecture on June 15, 1996.
 She began playing football aged seven years old, influenced by her two years older sister.
 Her family moved to Yokohama, in Kanagawa Prefecture the following year, and she joined local club FC Susukino Ladies.
 By the time she was ten, Shimizu was a prolific striker for her team in national junior competitions.

 In 2009, aged 12, she was accepted into Menina, the nation's top youth academy of the club she would later play for, Tokyo Verdy Beleza.
 She initially played as a forward but was gradually converted into a midfielder, and eventually settled on the fullback position which she would specialise.
-While at the academy, she befriended and rose through the ranks with fellow players such as Yui Hasegawa and Yuka Momiki, all of whom would go on play for the Japan national team together.
+While at the academy, she befriended and rose through the ranks with fellow players such as Yui Hasegawa and Yuka Momiki, all of whom would go on to play for the Japan national team together.

 In addition to football, Shimizu was a talented runner from an early age and had competed in statewide marathon competitions at elementary level.